team-telnyx/telnyx-webrtc-android/README.md

  ## ProGuard changes
  NOTE:
-       In case that you need to modify proguard default settings in order to obfuscate your code:
+       In the case that you need to modify your application's proguard settings in order to obfuscate your code, such as we have done below:

 #### **`app/build.gradle`**
 ```gradle